openstack-archive/ironic-staging-drivers/doc/source/drivers/ansible.rst

 All communications with the node are by default performed over secure SSH transport.

-This deployment driver is using Ansible playbooks to define the deployment logic.
+The Ansible-deploy deployment driver is using Ansible playbooks to define the deployment logic.
 It is not based on `Ironic Python Agent`_ (IPA) and does not generally need it to be running in the deploy ramdisk.